libffcv/ffcv/README.md

 - Replace data augmentations with `ffcv` <a href="TODO">built-in equivalents</a> when possible.
 - <a href="TODO">Port your data augmentations</a> over to `ffcv` via <a href="TODO">Numba</a> if you have the time; `ffcv` does support slower, non-numba augmentations as well.
-- Set `workers` in `ffcv.loader.Loader` to the number of available cores, `ffcv` does not usually benefit from hyperthreading.
 </p>

 ## Bottleneck Doctor